 • Other ‘data processors’ which you will be informed of

-You will be informed who your data will be shared with and in some cases asked for explicit consent for this happen when this is required.
 We may also use external companies to process personal information, such as for archiving purposes.
 These companies are bound by contractual agreements to ensure information is kept confidential and secure.

 Access to personal information